Vital Records Online

 Cost & fees

 The total cost of requesting your birth certificate will depend on the TDH's fees and how you submit your application - in person, by mail, or online.
 The TDH charges a cost of $15.00 for each certified copy.
 When using VRO's online filing service, the fee starts at $29.00, plus the state fee.
-VRO provides a secure online solution for ordering birth certificates.
+VRO provides a secure online solution for ordering birth certificate.

 State Fee